GitMubarak/wp-display-faq/readme.txt

 = ✅ Set FAQ Title Icon =

 You can set your FAQ title icons from various icons available in your admin settings page.

-**🌟 Other Features:**

-* Create and Display Unlimited FAQs
-* Display separate FAQ section from various category
-* 100% Responsive and mobile friendly to work beautifully on all kind of devices.
-* Set a HTML tag for the FAQ title.
-This is a very important feature for your site SEO.
-* Active inactive a FAQ
-* Limit number of FAQs via shortcode
-* Manage order of your FAQ with Title, Date and Menu Order
-* Complete styling option to esily customize the look to match with your site's branding and design.
-* FAQ plugins has the feature to display icon with the title.
-You can display or hide it with the admin setting.
-* Set your initial FAQ content from three stages - Open First, Open All and Close All.
-* Display or hide spaces between two of the FAQs.
-Make it compact or normal by default.
-* Option provided to set open close icon alignment.
-You can set open close icon to left or right position.

 ➡️ Useage of Shortcode:⬅️